CodeMaxx/CodeMaxx.github.io/_posts/2018-04-18-my-other-computer-is-your-computer.md

 ## Background

 #### Why this project?
 This project emerged for fulfilling a requirement of the Machine Learning course (EE 769) I took this semester.
 As I have always been interested in computer security, I wanted to combine my newly learnt knowledge from this course with it.
 The attacks last year from malwares like [WannaCry](https://www.wikiwand.com/en/WannaCry_ransomware_attack), [NotPetya](https://www.wikiwand.com/en/Petya_(malware)#/2017_Cyberattack) and [Bad Rabbit](https://www.kaspersky.com/blog/bad-rabbit-ransomware/19887/) had made me curious about how these attacks could be prevented.
 Malware Classification was the perfect project.
 For this I teamed up with my good friend Mukesh Pareek who is also a security enthusiast.
 This post is written in collaboration with him.
+Our guide for this project is [Prof. Amit Sethi](https://www.ee.iitb.ac.in/web/people/faculty/home/asethi).

 #### Malware
 Wikipedia defines [malware](https://www.wikiwand.com/en/Malware) as: